romkatv/zsh-bin/README.md

 ## No, seriously, why?

-I `ssh` to servers through a Bash wrapper script that automatically copies my admin tools and shell configs from the local machine to remote.
+I `ssh` to servers through a Bash wrapper script that automatically copies my admin tools and shell configs from local host to remote.
 Here's the gist of it:

 ```bash
 #!/usr/bin/env bash